WDTN: News operation

-On January 7, 2013, WBDT began to air a weekday news program from 7:00-9:00 a.m., called 2 News Today on Dayton's CW.
-The newscast is now live from 7:00-9:00 a.m.
+On January 7, 2013, WBDT began to air a weekday news program from 7 to 9 a.m., called 2 News Today on Dayton's CW.

-In January 2015, the station renamed its hour-long 5:00 p.m. weekday newscast Five on 2, and included more features, interviews and longer-form stories.
+In January 2015, the station renamed its hour-long 5 p.m. weekday newscast Five on 2, and included more features, interviews and longer-form stories.

-On September 11, 2017, the station added an hour-long 4:00 p.m. weekday newscast, 2 News First at 4; it is the first and only 4 p.m. local newscast in the market.
+On September 11, 2017, the station added an hour-long 4 p.m. weekday newscast, 2 News First at 4; it is the first and only 4 p.m. local newscast in the market.

 On April 4, 2020, WDTN debuted a weekend morning newscast airing Saturdays and Sundays from 6 to 8 a.m.

 On July 23, 2021, WDTN debuted a new set, with updated graphics having been rolled out in the preceding weeks.

 On September 2, 2021, Mark Allan, anchor for over 25 years, retired from broadcasting.
 Allan arrived at the station in fall 1995 from KAKE (TV) in Wichita, Kansas, first anchoring coverage of the then-ongoing Dayton Peace Accords.

 WDTN includes segments from the syndicated consumer and personal finance series Money Talks with Stacy Johnson as part of its newscasts.

 The station maintains news partnerships with several area newspapers.
 In addition to its main studios, WDTN operates bureaus in Springfield (on West Main Street) and in Xenia (in the Xenia Daily Gazette newsroom on South Detroit Street).

 WDTN operates its own weather radar known on-air as "Live Doppler 2 HD" (formerly as "Live Doppler 2X").
-The station's weather reports are branded as "Storm Team 2" and were sometimes branded as "Live Doppler 2X."
+The station's weather reports are branded as "Storm Team 2" and were sometimes branded as "Live Doppler 2X".

 For many years, Charlie Van Dyke was the voice heard on WDTN's station IDs, news intros, promos, and other voice-over work.
 In September 2011, Van Dyke was replaced by Roger Rose.